laylacodes/terminalsite-main/README.md

 ##### Credits

-- [adviceslip.com](http://adviceslip.com) for the advice of the day message
 - [cataas.com](https://cataas.com) for the random cat pictures
 - shout out to everyone for the recommendations under [this tweet](https://twitter.com/pilatesdev/status/1700290431064367423)